SkyboundLab/SkySkins/README.md

 - `/m/{id}` - Fetches a avatar from Mojang
 - `/e/{name}` - Fetches a avatar from Ely
 - `/a/{id}/{name}` - Fetches a avatar from either Drasl, Mojang or Ely
+- `/textures/signed/{id}` - Fetches a signed texture from Drasl, Mojang or Ely

 ### Caching